confluentinc/ksql/docs/developer-guide/ksql-connect.rst

 a few connectors more natively by providing templates to ease creation and custom code to explore topics created by these connectors into KSQL:

-- :ref:`connect_jdbc`: since the JDBC connector does not automatically populate the key for the Kafka messages that it produces, KSQL supplies the ability to pass in ``"key"='<column_name>'`` in the ``WITH`` clause to extract a column from the value and make it the key.
+- `Kafka Connect JDBC Connector (Source and Sink) <https://docs.confluent.io/current/connect/kafka-connect-jdbc/index.html>`__: since the JDBC connector does not automatically populate the key for the
+  Kafka messages that it produces, KSQL supplies the ability to pass in ``"key"='<column_name>'`` in the ``WITH`` clause to extract a column from the value and make it the key.